How To Enable ActiveX on Chrome

 - The IE Tab extension will open and you’re free to now use ActiveX.

 After you have completed the last step, restart your browser, and you will be good to go.

 When it comes to Mozilla Firefox, this process is similar.

-Install the plug-in after you’ve downloaded it by clicking on its icon and following the instructions.
+- Install the plug-in after you’ve downloaded it by clicking on its icon and following instructions.

 Your security settings may block some of the content.
 Visit the Tools and Security options to choose new security settings.

 Yes.
 All you need to do is install the IE Tab extension on your Chrome browser.

 Comment Your Ideas